Data4Democracy/democratizing_weather_data/democratizing_weather_data/streaming/sample_code/Readme.md

 |spark_processor.py | spark in python (not sure we'll need this)|

 Cool-looking table, huh?
 I learned how to do it from [adam-p's markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+Suggested Way forward
+- Combine front-half yahoo_weather.py and sample_producer.py in such a way that the weather json is retreived via API, then the whole json document is sent as a kafka message.
+- Combine the back-half of yahoo_weather.py with sample_consumer.py, in such a way that when the kafka message is received, the json is pulled out, normalized, and saved as csv.